hshatti/LightNet/README.md

 this implementation can run most of the darknet including YOLO models nativly and self dependently no external libraries required.

 - Currently training & inference runs on CPU , however i have notice that inference runs faster than the Optimized C CPU implementation
-- Optinally, using `-dOPENBLAS`  or `-dMKL` ( Custom options in Lazarus-Ide for example ) will enable "libopenblas" or "Intel's Math Kernel Library" which is further optimized for CPU, however, on lazarus no significant improvement was noticed.
+- Optionally, using `-dOPENBLAS`  or `-dMKL` ( Custom options in Lazarus-Ide for example ) will enable "libopenblas" or "Intel's Math Kernel Library" which is further optimized for CPU, however, on lazarus no significant improvement was noticed.
 - Before running the test make sure that [yolov7.weights](https://sourceforge.net/projects/darknet-yolo.mirror/files/yolov4/) file is placed next to the test project executable.
 - Other .weights models should work (check "cfg" folder)
 - More Examples coming soon

 ### Work pending